ioccc-src/winner/2020/ferguson2/README.md

 * [enigma.html][]
     - NOTE: see [recode.html][] (or [recode.html](recode.html) for details about how to decrypt this!

+* [testing-procedure][]
+	- How the author tested the code and why it was necessary to do it in the way it was

 [recode.html]: recode.html
+[enigma.html]: enigma.html
+[testing-procedure]: testing-procedure.html

 ## Author's remarks: